jiangchao0321/LabVIEW-with-DeepLearning/README.md

    The current epoch, total iterations, learning rate, training loss, test loss, test error, and elapsed training time are displayed on the right side of the interface.

 6. **Stop and save the model**
    After the loss has converged, click the **STOP** button.
-The trained network configuration and weights will be automatically saved as `.cfg` and `.bin` files in the following folder: working/Fault_Classifier.
+The trained network configuration and weights will be automatically saved as `.cfg` and `.bin` files in the following folder: `working/Fault_Classifier`.

-## “Prediction“ Interface Usage
+## Prediction Interface Usage

 The prediction interface is shown below.
 It is used to load the trained DeepLTK model and evaluate its classification performance on the test dataset.